beckylehmann91/theater-challenge/README.md

 ## Notable requirements

-- Auditoriums have limited seating capacities
+- Auditoria have limited seating capacities
 - App must be mobile-friendly
 - Any CSS framework may be used
 - Deploy to Heroku